-The success of the Academy is reliant on the quality of its staff and so the Trustees monitor and review policies and procedures to ensure continued development and training of staff as well as ensuring there is clear thought given to their wellbeing.
-We have a strategic approach to the recruitment and retention of high-quality staff.
+The success of the Academy is reliant on the quality of its staff and so the Academy continues to ensure continued development and training of staff as well as ensuring a strategic approach to the recruitment and retention of high-quality staff.
+In 2022/23 staff recruitment and staff attendance were significant challenges for the academy and had an impact on the running of the day to day running.